vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ-900 Fundamentals/microsoft_exam_prep.md

 7. What should you proactively review and act on to avoid service interruptions such as retirements and breaking changes?
     - health advisories

+8. Deploying and configuring cloud-based resources quickly as business requirements change is called
+    - agility

+9. Select the answer that correctly completes the sentence: Increasing the capacity of an application by adding virtual machines is called
+    - horizontal scaling

+10. In a region pair, a region is paired with another region in the same
+    - availability zone

+11. Which two services are provided by Microsoft Entra?
+    - authentication
+    - SSO

+12. Which two factors affect Azure costs?
+    - resource usage
+    - resource location

+13. What should you use to access Azure Cloud Shell?
+    - a web browser

+14. You need to review the RCA for a service outage that occurred last week.
+Where should you look for the report?
+    - Azure Service Health